Hot Latin Songs

 The Billboard Hot Latin Songs (formerly Hot Latin Tracks and Hot Latin 50) is a record chart in the United States for Latin songs, published weekly by Billboard magazine.
 Since October 2012, chart rankings are based on digital sales, radio airplay, and online streaming, and only predominantly Spanish-language songs are allowed to rank.
 The chart was established by the magazine on September 6, 1986, and was originally based on airplay on Latin music radio stations.
 Although the chart predominantly allows Spanish-language songs, songs in English and Portuguese have charted.

 The first number one song of the Hot Latin Songs chart was "La Guirnalda" by Rocío Dúrcal on September 6, 1986.
-As of the issue dated November 22, 2025, the chart has had 467 different number one hits, while 192 artists have reached number one (as a lead or a featured act).
-The current number-one song on the chart is "DTMF" by Bad Bunny.
+As of the issue dated September 26, 2026, the chart has had 470 different number one hits, while 194 artists have reached number one (as a lead or a featured act).
+The current number-one song on the chart is "Bby Wow" by Karol G with Judeline and Rusowsky.